Seattle and King County Washington free food banks.

-As indicated, a food pantry or center is also a great place to call or stop by for information and referrals to local charities, non-profits, and learn about both state of Washington and federal government assistance.
+As indicated, a food pantry or center is also a great place to call or stop by for information and referrals to local charities, non-profits, and more.
+Low to moderate income families can also learn about both state of Washington and federal government assistance.
 The sites and the staff that work at each center are committed to assisting the less fortunate.
 Many food banks can also help people apply for government assistance such as TANF, SNAP food stamps, welfare, or other aid.

 Asian Counseling & Referral Food Bank